ecp-eth/comments-monorepo/README.md

 ## Development

-To get started with development, copy the `.env.example` files in each package to `.env` and fill in the values.
+To get started with development, copy the `.env.example` files in each package to `.env` and fill in the values in each of the projects inside of `apps`, as well as `packages/protocol`

 Then, install dependencies and run the development server: